Well, here’s some things we don’t believe:

 Fundamentally, we believe in change.

-Instead, let us put it simply: you want a brand that will get you noticed by the customers you'd like to reach.
+Hey up.
+Welcome to our home, lovely to have you.
+Let’s keep this simple: you want a brand that will get you noticed by the customers you’d like to reach.
 We have the skills, expertise, and design knowledge to make that happen.
-No bullshit, no nonsense, just decent people who don't talk in riddles.
-It's grand to meet you.
+No bullshit, no nonsense, just decent folk who are passionate about design, brands, people, and companies.
+It’s grand to meet you.
+Let’s make something special together.

-Ryan is a simple Yorkshire lad that never set out to be a designer or a business owner.
-He worked for The Man for the best part of a decade heading up teams in the financial services industry.
+Ryan is a simple Yorkshire lad that never set out to be a designer or a business owner, but eventually realised it was the thing he loved the most in the world.
+He worked for The Man for the best part of a decade heading up large teams in the financial services industry.
 One day he woke up, felt a weird pain, and realised that a part of his soul was missing.
 He swiftly packed up his things and called it a day.
-Through years of grit, determination—and as he'll freely admit—sheer luck, he taught himself graphic design, the art of branding, then front- and backend development, and most importantly, worked out how to navigate an industry that is pretty mad at the best of times.
-Umlaut was born out of a need to do things differently, and almost a decade later, he's well regarded for his no nonsense, honest approach to his craft.
+Through years of grit, determination — and as he’ll freely admit — sheer luck, he taught himself graphic design, the art of branding, then front- and backend development, and most importantly, fell in love with people, their motivations, and storytelling.
+Umlaut was born out of a need to do things differently, and almost a decade later, he’s well regarded for his no nonsense, honest approach to his craft.

 Elliot is the newest member of the team, and comes with more strings to his bow than Robin Hood.
 With talents in print, digital, social, and advertising, Elliot is an incredible all-rounder who constantly amazes and delights in everything that he does.
 With experience working for some of the biggest brands in the world, both at other agencies and in-house, Elliot can work at any level and hit the nail on the head every, single time.
 It makes you sick, doesn’t it.

 David is one of those really annoying people that is seemingly good at everything.
-It's often said that designers and developers are like chalk and cheese, that their skills are so impossibly different that one person could never do both.
-Apart from a pointless attempt at putting people in boxes, it's also untrue.
-David has a deep appreciation for design, a keen understanding of user experience, and an ability to craft efficient and beautiful websites.
-Annoying he may be, but my god are we glad to have him.
+It’s often said that designers and developers are like chalk and cheese, that their skills are so impossibly different that one person could never do both.
+Apart from a pointless attempt at putting people in boxes, it’s also untrue.
+David has a deep appreciation for design, a keen understanding of user experience, and an ability to craft efficient and beautiful websites, apps, and digital experiences.
+Annoyingly talented he may be, but my god are we glad to have him.

 Rebecca is the second Yorkshire person on the team, originally from Sheffield, and just glad more than anything to have left all those hills behind.
 With a keen eye for creativity, a smile that lights up rooms, and ideas that capture the heart, soul, and story of any production, she brings another level of awesome to the table.